muratk5n/thirdwave/en/README.md

 A recent claim is Ticketmaster monopoly caused an absence of choices when TX systems went awry and "Swifties" went batshit

-LA Times: "[2010] aTicketmaster-Live Nation merger gets Justice Department’s approval"
+LA Times: "[2010] Ticketmaster-Live Nation merger gets Justice Department’s approval"

 ---